fxdgear/sublime-text-django-snippets/README.rst

 Overview
 --------

-This first part of a set of snippets for
-`Sublime Text 2 <http://www.sublimetext.com/>`_ to use in Django templates.
+This is the first part of a set of snippets for `Sublime Text 2 <http://www.sublimetext.com/>`_ to use in Django templates.
 At the moment it includes snippets for all standard Django templates tags.